-- (2) This information has been obtained from a Schedule 13G/A filed on February 14, 2020 by entities and individuals associated with Perceptive Advisors LLC ("Perceptive Advisors").
-Consists of 3,410,412 shares of common stock held by Perceptive Advisors.
+This information has been obtained from a Schedule 13G/A filed on February 17, 2021 by entities and individuals associated with Perceptive Advisors LLC ("Perceptive Advisors").
+(2)Consists of 3,410,412 shares of common stock held by Perceptive Advisors.
 The address of Perceptive Advisors is 51 Astor Place, 10th Floor, New York.
-New York 10016. - (3) This information has been obtained from a Schedule 13G filed on June 19, 2018 by entities and individuals associated with OrbiMed Private Investments VI, LP.
-Consists of 1,479,733 shares of common stock issuable upon conversion of preferred stock held by OrbiMed Private Investments VI, LP, or OPI VI.
+New York 10016.
+This information has been obtained from a Schedule 13G filed on June 19, 2018 by entities and individuals associated with OrbiMed Private Investments VI, LP.
+Consists of 1,479,733

+- (3) shares of common stock issuable upon conversion of preferred stock held by OrbiMed Private Investments VI, LP, or OPI VI.
 OrbiMed Capital GP VI LLC, or GP VI, is the sole general partner of OPI VI.
 OrbiMed Advisors LLC, or OrbiMed Advisors, is the managing member of GP VI.
 By virtue of such relationships, GP VI and OrbiMed Advisors may be deemed to have voting and investment power with respect to the shares held by OPI VI and as a result may be deemed to have beneficial ownership of such shares.
 Advisors exercises investment and voting power through a management committee comprised of Carl L. Gordon, Sven H. Borho and Jonathan T. Silverstein.
-The address of these entities is 601 Lexington Avenue, 54th floor, New York, New York 10022. - (4) This information has been obtained from a Schedule 13G filed on January 30, 2020 and consists of 2,473,160 shares of common stock held by Mr. Davidson. - (5) Consists of (a) 7,305 shares of common stock held by Mr. White and (b) 468,856 shares of common stock issuable upon the exercise of options. - (6) Consists of 430,860 shares of common stock held by Sean Stalfort. - (7) Consists of 16,528 shares of common stock issuable upon the exercise of options held by Mr. Prygocki.. - (8) Consists of 16,528 shares of common stock issuable upon the exercise of options held by Dr. Goldenberg. - (9) Consists of (a) 1,000 shares of common stock held by Mr. Bonaccorso and (b) 76,574 shares of common stock issuable upon the exercise of options. - (10) Consist of (a) 10,082,412 shares of common stock and (b) 675,720 shares of common stock issuable upon the exercise of options.
+The address of these entities is 601 Lexington Avenue, 54th floor, New York, New York 10022.
+Consists of (a) 17,996 shares of common stock held by Mr. White and (b) 713,997 shares of common stock issuable upon the exercise of options within 60 days of March 31, 2021.

+Consists of 462,110 shares of common stock held by Sean Stalfort.

+Consists of 28,196 shares of common stock issuable upon the exercise of options held by Mr. Prygocki within 60 days of March 31, 2021.

+Consists of 28,196 shares of common stock issuable upon the exercise of options held by Dr. Goldenberg within 60 days of March 31, 2021.

+Consists of (a) 10,000 shares of common stock held by Mr. Ballaron and (b) 16,528 shares of common stock issuable upon the exercise of options within 60 days of March 31, 2021.